GiovannaBezerra/random_wikipedia_article/README.md

 ## How it Works

-The library **requests** is used to find a random article in Wikipedia.
-Then, the HTML content was obtained using **BeautifulSoup**, which as used to extract article title and first one hundread characters from summary (when it exist).
+The HTTP library **requests** was used to find a random article on Wikipedia.
+Then, the HTML content was obtained using **BeautifulSoup**, which was also used to extract the title of the article and the first hundred characters of the abstract (if any).

-Next, a user interface was created using PySimpleGUI when the program asks the user if it would like to read some article from Wikipedia.
-If user clicks "Yes", the article link is open using webbrowser or a random article link is open if the user clicks "No".
+Afterwards, a user interface was created using **PySimpleGUI**.
+The program asks the user if he would like to read any Wikipedia articles and presents its title and summary.
+If the user clicks "Yes", the article link will be opened using **webbrowser** module or a random article link will be opened if the user clicks "No".

-import requests
-from bs4 import BeautifulSoup
-import webbrowser
-import time
-import PySimpleGUI as sg

 In summary, we can divide the project into three stages:

-1. Get data tweets through Tweepy API
+1. Get random article from Wikipedia
-2. Use TextBlob to detect polarity of text data
+2. Use BeautifulSoup to extract article title and abstract
 3. Create user interface using PySimpleGUI